-The Fund is a fiduciary fund of the Forest Preserve District of Will County, Illinois (the Forest Preserve) pursuant to GASB Statement No. 14 as amended by GASB Statement No 61.
+The Fund is a fiduciary component unit of the Forest Preserve District of Will County, Illinois (the Forest Preserve) pursuant to GASB Statement Nos.
+14 and 84 as amended by GASB Statement No 61.

 b.
 Fund Accounting

 The Fund uses funds to report on its plan net position and the changes in its plan net position.
 Fund accounting is designed to demonstrate legal compliance and to aid financial management by segregating transactions related to certain governmental functions or activities.
 A fund is a separate accounting entity with a self-balancing set of accounts.
 The Fund is classified into the fiduciary category.